Ducks pick McTavish traded from Peterborough to Hamilton | NewsChannel 3-12

 Ducks pick McTavish traded from Peterborough to Hamilton

 HAMILTON, Ontario (AP) — Anaheim Ducks first-round pick Mason McTavish switched Ontario Hockey League teams Sunday, moving from the Peterborough Petes to the Hamilton Bulldogs.
-Peterborough got forwards Alex Pharand and Jonathan Melee and a series of draft selections in the trade for the star center who could play for Canada in Beijing Olympics.
-Selected third overall in July, McTavish had two goals and an assist in nine games with the Ducks to open the season, and also had a goal and an assist for San Diego in the AHL.
-Anaheim returned him to the Petes and he represented Canada in the canceled world junior championship.
-He had six goals and an assist in five games for Peterbourough, and three goals and two assists in two world junior games.
+Peterborough got forwards Alex Pharand and Jonathan Melee and a series of draft selections in the trade.
+Selected third overall in July in the NHL draft, McTavish had two goals and an assist in nine games with the Ducks to open the season, and also had a goal and an assist for the San Diego Gulls in the American Hockey League.
+Anaheim returned him to the junior Petes and he represented Canada in the canceled world junior championship.
+He had six goals and an assist in five games for the Peterbourough, and three goals and two assists in two world junior games.